ultranoise/taco_ESP32-lib/README.md

 * It transmits OSC data to all connected hosts

-* It can be configured as Access Point (AP) or connect to an existing Wifi (STA)
+* It can be configured as Access Point (AP) or it can connect to an existing Wifi (STA)

-* It incorporates an html server to configure it (try it with a browser)
+* It incorporates a html server to configure different other features (try it with your internet browser)

 * It saves configuration information to eeprom

-* It deals with add-ons like displays and I2C sensors (take a look at the templates)-
+* It deals with add-ons like OLED displays and I2C sensors (take a look at the templates)-

 Dependencies: